michalhabera/eig3x3/README.md

 This repository provides efficient and numerically stable routines for computing the eigenvalues of 3x3 matrices.
 The implementation includes Python and C code, with Python bindings via CFFI.
 Theoretical background of the algorithms is explained in the arXiv preprint "Numerically stable evaluation of closed-form expressions for eigenvalues of $3 \times 3$ matrices", see https://arxiv.org/abs/2511.00292.

+The algorithm is located in https://github.com/michalhabera/eig3x3/blob/main/src/eig3x3/c/eig3x3.h, other files contain Python bindings, benchmarks, tests and other implementations for comparison.

 ## Features

 - Fast and robust eigenvalue computation for 3x3 matrices